jgrams/one_off_tests/README.md

-Simple programs written for to test my programming abilities.
+Simple programs written to test my programming abilities.

+Unless specified, are all writted using only the the documentation.
+No stack overflow input.
+If you have any improved methods, please share them!